 Spent fluorescent bulbs are managed by the facilities maintenance department.
 These items are stored in various locations throughout the University.

-The following electric lamps are also regulated as universal waste; high intensity discharge, neon, mercury vapor, high-pressure sodium, and metal halide lamps.
+The following electric lamps are also regulated as universal waste; high-intensity discharge, neon, mercury vapor, high-pressure sodium, and metal halide lamps.

 To request a pick up of spent fluorescent bulbs or other regulated electronic lamps, please contact the Facilities Maintenance Zone responsible for your location.